dekarpaulvictor/open-institute-frontend-dev-test/README.md

 2. If you have `yarn` installed, run `yarn start` at the root of the repo and you're good to go.

+   Alternatively, run `npm run start`.

+   The app can be accessed at `http://localhost:3000`